tbelway/immich-podman-quadlets/docs/install/podman-quadlet.md

 If you are doing hardware acceleration with NVIDIA make sure you follow the immich documentation including the appropriate NVIDIA Container Device Interface (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html) and adding the device (AddDevice=nvidia.com/gpu=0).

+# Sample Quadlet Files

+It is recommended to run these rootless, and as such the ideal place is likely /etc/containers/systemd/users/${UID}

+## Universal

 immich-database.container
 ```bash
 [Unit]